 Descobertas Boutique Hotel has a lot of character, which is one of the reasons why I consider it one of the best boutique hotels in Porto.
-Its discrete entrance hides a modern hotel where each floor is dedicated to a place that Portugal found during the Age of Exploration.
+Its discrete entrance hides a modern hotel where each floor is dedicated to a place that Portugal found during the Discoveries.

 Exmo.
-Porto is on this list of the best boutique hotels in Porto due to its amazing common areas (I don’t know about you, but I don’t fancy to spend much time inside a bedroom when I travel!).
-This hotel beautiful merges the old granite walls of Porto with English leather sofas and vintage desks, creating a very cozy and relaxing atmosphere.
+Porto is on this list of the best boutique hotels in Porto due to its amazing common areas (I don’t know about you, but I don’t fancy spending time inside a bedroom when I travel!).
+This hotel beautifully merges the old granite walls of Porto with English leather sofas and vintage desks, creating a very cozy and relaxing atmosphere.

 Another positive aspect of Exmo.
 Porto is the variety of its continental breakfast and how accommodating they are to food allergies.